• Skip to primary navigation

 Why You Should Trust Us

-We test all kinds of treadmills, ranging in price.
+We test treadmills from a wide range of prices.
 From our extensive experience using all types of home treadmills, we know that price doesn’t necessarily affect the performance of a treadmill, especially if it’s from a trusted, reputable brand.
 This list includes some of our favorite brands that offer solid, durable treadmills.
 We have taken the time to try them out for you.

 Our testing experience shows treadmills under $500 usually lack quality and features unless they are ultra-compact.
-That’s why the cheapest treadmill on this list is around $600 rather than $100-$200.
-At that point, you’re paying for a different kind of machine with very limited capabilities and lasting power.
+That’s why most treadmills on this list cost $600 or more rather than $100-$200.
+At that point, you’re paying for a different kind of machine with limited capabilities and lasting power.
+However, we do have one very affordable treadmill under $500 on this list!

 Table of Contents